gazebosim/gz-physics/tutorials/07-implementing-a-physics-plugin.md

 ```

 Next, let us define a namespace `mock` and implement our plugin in it.
-We will add a pre-defined feature `GetEngineInfo` to our plugin's
+We will add a pre-defined feature \ref ignition::physics::GetEngineInfo "GetEngineInfo"
-`HelloWorldFeatureList` as follow:
+to our plugin's `HelloWorldFeatureList` as follow:

 ```cpp
 struct HelloWorldFeatureList : ignition::physics::FeatureList<